The Perks of Being Weird In the Workplace

 But the former editor of HelloGiggles and Yahoo Shine did eventually succeed, and in her new book, Weird in a World That's Not, she offers several tips to help fellow misfits climb the corporate ladder.

-If you're socially awkward, she writes, try over-preparing for even the most mundane workplace situations--rehearsing compliments for small talk with co-workers, for example, or writing scripts for major meetings.
+If you're socially awkward, she writes, try over-preparing for even the most mundane workplace situations — rehearsing compliments for small talk with co-workers, for example, or writing scripts for major meetings.

 Romolini also advises turning weirdness into an asset, as she did: when yoga became a fad in New York City, she drew upon her unusual new-age upbringing to corner the beat as a freelancer, which soon landed her a full-time job.
 "If you are a card-carrying weirdo," she writes, "[it's] not a detriment, it's an asset."